-5. Methodology
+Methodology

 This study reports an integral part of a doctoral research study conducted between 2011 and 2014.
-The main study is premised on an abductive, qualitative and multi-case study research strategy.
-The choice of abductive reasoning is predicated on the researchers' desire to apply an extant theoretical foundation in making sense of the phenomena being understudied (Dubois and Gadde, 2002, 2014; Leiringer et al., 2009; Yin, 2009).
+The main study is premised on an abductive, qualitative, and multi-case study research strategy.
+The choice of abductive reasoning is predicated on the researchers' desire to apply an extant theoretical foundation in making sense of the phenomena being understudied (Dubois and Gadde, 2002, Leiringer et al., 2009, Yin, 2009, Dubois and Gadde, 2014).
 As such, the concept of systems viability (Beer, 1984) is used to gain an in-depth understanding of the extant relationships between the ICO and other project stakeholders within the IDS.
-It also provided the researchers with an underlying theoretical lens upon which the investigation into the influence of contract strategies on the ICO's capability to spearhead the successful SV implementation within this complex web of inter-organisational relationships (IDS) was premised (see Awuzie and McDermott (2014)).
+It also availed the researchers with an underlying theoretical lens upon which the investigation into the influence of contract strategies on the ICO's capability to spearhead the successful SV implementation within this complex web of inter-organisational relationships (IDS), was premised.
+See Awuzie & McDermott (2014) .
 This IDS serves as the unit of analysis for the study.

 The ability of the case study strategy to enable the study of a phenomenon in its natural context (Eisenhardt and Graebner, 2007) and the opportunity it provides for multiple data sources (Yin, 2009) makes it a natural choice for this study.
-This strategy not only engendered the study into the influence of contracting strategies on the client's ability to coordinate its supply chain for successful SV implementation from a systemic perspective - the IDS - but also provided the opportunity for data collection from several sources.
+This strategy not only engendered the study into the influence of contracting strategies on the client's ability to coordinate its supply chain for successful SV implementation from a systemic perspective-the IDS, but also provided the opportunity for data collection from several sources.
 Also, Dickinson et al. (2007) in a longitudinal study into the implementation of policy through construction procurement attest to the profoundness of case studies in enabling an in-depth understanding of process-based activities.
 However, Dubois and Gadde (2002) observe certain shortcomings of the strategy particularly confronted with the dilemma of handling the interrelatedness of the several elements and factors evident in a research activity.
-This hindrance has been effectively countered in this study through the introduction of the viable infrastructure delivery model (VIDM) - a model for assessing the effectiveness of relationships within such project delivery systems.
-The multilayer and recursive nature of the VIDM allowed the researchers to apply it in the identification of these interrelationships within case studies (Awuzie and McDermott, 2015).
+This hindrance has been effectively countered in this study through the introduction of the Viable Infrastructure Delivery Model (VIDM) - a model for assessing the effectiveness of relationships within such project delivery systems.
+The multi-layer and recursive nature of the VIDM allowed the researchers to apply it in the identification of these interrelationships within case studies (Awuzie & McDermott, 2015).

-The selection of cases remains pivotal to conducting successful case study research (Eisenhardt, 1989; Yin, 2009).
+The selection of cases remains pivotal to the conduct of a successful case study research (Eisenhardt, 1989, Yin, 2009).
 As such, researchers are expected to approach this task with caution.
 In this study, the underlying rationale for commissioning this study informed the selection criteria.
-The doctoral study of which this study forms an integral part was commissioned to investigate the cause for poor implementation of the NOGICD Act (MPR, 2010) during the conduct of activities such as the delivery of infrastructure in the Nigerian oil and gas sector.
+The doctoral study of which this study forms an integral part was commissioned to investigate the cause for poor implementation of the NOGICD Act (2010) during the conduct of activities such as the delivery of infrastructure in the Nigerian Oil and Gas sector.
 Based on the foregoing, three IDSs were selected for the study out of an expected initial sample of seven cases.
-While two of these IDSs were responsible for the delivery of two distinct infrastructure projects within Nigeria's oil and gas industry using different contracting strategies, a third IDS was selected from the UK's transport sector to allow for theoretical and literal replication, respectively.
-The desire to achieve both a cross-contextual comparison of SV implementation at project level and convenience led to the choice of the UK as the research study was being majorly carried out in the UK.
-One of the Nigerian-based IDSs was instrumental to the delivery of a project - the floating production storage and offloading (FPSO) X - which has won global acclaim for its achievements regarding successful SV implementation performance.
+Whereas two of these IDSs were responsible for the delivery of two distinct infrastructure projects within Nigeria's Oil and Gas industry using different contracting strategies, a third IDS was selected from the UK's Transport sector to allow for theoretical replication.
+The desire to achieve both a cross-contextual comparison of SV implementation at project-level and convenience respectively led to the choice of the UK as the research study was being majorly carried out in the UK.
+One of the Nigerian-based IDSs was instrumental to the delivery of a project-the FPSO X - which has won global acclaim for its feat as it concerns to successful SV implementation performance.